 The proposed development fully complies with the landscaping requirements set out in the R-Codes.
-The application has been assessed against the provisions of the Built Form Policy No.7.1.1, which sets a deemed-to-comply standard of 15% of the site area as deep soil zone and as the subject site is located in a 'Residential Area', 30% overall canopy coverage.
+The application has been assessed against the provisions of the Built Form Policy, which sets a deemed-to-comply standard of 15% of the site area as deep soil zone and as the subject site is located in a 'Residential Area', 30% overall canopy coverage.

-The application was submitted prior to the adoption of the Built Form Policy No. 7.1.1 and as the applicant did not engage a landscape architect to design the landscaping prior to lodgement of the application the proposal has not specified deep soil or canopy coverage percentages.
+The application was submitted prior to the adoption of the Built Form Policy and as the applicant did not engage a landscape architect to design the landscaping prior to lodgement of the application the proposal has not specified deep soil or canopy coverage percentages.
 The proposal has evolved in design since the applicant was advised of the changes proposed by the Built Form Policy resulting in an increasing amount of landscaping provided on-site.
-It is now considered that approximately 9.1% of the site area can be provided as deep soil zones in lieu of 15% set as a deemed-to-comply standard in the Built Form Policy.
-Overall the development now provides 11.67% or 43.645 m of canopy coverage of the entire site in lieu of the 30% set as a deemed-to-comply standard in the Built Form Policy.
+It is now considered that approximately 9.1% of the site area can be provided as deep soil zones in lieu of 15.0% set as a deemed-to-comply standard in the Built Form Policy.
+Overall the development now provides 11.7% or 43.6 m2 of canopy coverage of the entire site in lieu of the 30.0% set as a deemed-to-comply standard in the Built Form Policy.